andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - It replaces instances that fail EC2 system or instance status checks.
   - When creating an ASG from an existing instance, you can choose to launch from the instance’s configuration (launch template or configuration), but AWS does not automatically create a new AMI
     - If the question mentions custom configuration that must persist → create a custom AMI first.
+  - !!! you can only specify one launch template for an Auto Scaling group at a time, and you can’t modify a launch template after you’ve created it.
+    - To change the launch template for an Auto Scaling group, you must create a launch template and then update your Auto Scaling group with it.

 - ELB:
   - Cross zone load balancing: